osmosis-labs/docs/CONTRIBUTING.md

 # Contributing

-Thanks for contributing! :smile:
-We love contributions from everyone.
-By participating in this project, you agree to abide by our [code of conduct](./CODE_OF_CONDUCT.md).

 The following is a set of guidelines for contributing.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents